-Circa 1933 Visalia Stock Saddle catalog cover When David Weeks died in 1930, management of the company was taken over by his stepson, Leland Bergen.
+Circa 1933 Visalia Stock Saddle catalog cover

+When David Weeks died in 1930, management of the company was taken over by his stepson, Leland Bergen.
 In 1945, the company was sold to Sheldon E. Potter, the son of a successful rancher, who believed that the firm could expand its business by refocusing on the ranch and cowboy trade.
 Circa 1953, Potter relocated the company to 4643 Freeport Boulevard in Sacramento.
-According to a 1994 newspaper article, Sheldon Potter moved the company because he "thought that San Francisco was getting too big for cowboys wanting to buy custom-made saddles."
-41 In 1958 the company was sold again to Kenneth Coppock, owner of the Canadian Kenway Saddle and Leather Company.
-The consolidation of the firms offered considerable advantages as "Canada had always been a prime field for Visalia products."
-42 Potter continued to manage the company's shop in Sacramento until it was destroyed by fire during the 1960s.
+According to a 1994 newspaper article, Sheldon Potter moved the company because he "thought that San Francisco was getting too big for cowboys wanting to buy custom-made saddles."40

+In 1958 the company was sold again to Kenneth Coppock, owner of the Canadian Kenway Saddle and Leather Company.
+The consolidation of the firms offered considerable advantages as "Canada had always been a prime field for Visalia products."41 Potter continued to manage the company's shop in Sacramento until it was destroyed by fire during the 1960s.
 Some of the employees purchased the D.E.
-Walker Visalia Stock Saddle name and moved operations to Castro Valley, California under the management of Bill Magers.
-43 The company was subsequently sold several times, but the Visalia Stock Saddle Company continues as an active brand and trademark.
-44 The company's older saddles also continue to command a premium from saddle collectors.
-41 Dixie Reid, "For legendary saddlemaker, the art is a cinch," Ellensburg Daily Record, February 19, 1994, p.
-14. 42 Lee M. Rice and Glenn R. Vernam, They Saddled the West, (Cambirdge, Maryland: Cornell Maritime Press, 1975), 61.
-43 Ihid 44 The company was sold four more times (1958, 1964, 1977 and 1982).
+Walker Visalia Stock Saddle name and moved operations to Castro Valley, California under the management of Bill Magers.42 The company was subsequently sold several times, but the Visalia Stock Saddle Company continues as an active brand and trademark.43 The company's older saddles also continue to command a premium from saddle collectors.

+40 Dixie Reid, "For legendary saddlemaker, the art is a cinch," Ellensburg Daily Record, February 19, 1994, p.
+14.

+41 Lee M. Rice and Glenn R. Vernam, They Saddled the West, (Cambirdge, Maryland: Cornell Maritime Press, 1975), 61.